Who we are

 Marine aquaculture is also practiced across Europe.
 Traditional extensive fish farming in lagoons and coastal ponds is one of the most ancient aquaculture method.
 The cages are large pocket-shaped nets where the water flows through freely.
 These systems are vulnerable to external influences (i.e. pollution events or physical impact) and can pose threats to the adjacent environment with fish farm effluent.
 Shellfish farming is based primarily on naturally occurring species, which are cultivated from spats and utilize the nutrients in the surrounding environment.
 The main shellfish farmed in Europe are oysters and mussels.

-The core concept of TAPAS is to provide tools to investigate carrying capacity categories of freshwater and marine aquaculture in terms of recent regulation, policies, and indicators of sustainability while remaining focused on the most relevant problems of the aquaculture industry.
+The core concept of TAPAS was to provide tools to investigate carrying capacity categories of freshwater and marine aquaculture in terms of recent regulation, policies, and indicators of sustainability while remaining focused on the most relevant problems of the aquaculture industry.
 The sustainability of aquaculture has to be ensured by applying a holistic view in developments as well as in the management of existing facilities.
 This method is described in the aspects of the ecosystem approach to aquaculture (EAA) saying that aquaculture activities should always be within the carrying capacity of the ecosystem.